Nasim Amrohvi

 Nasim Amrohvi or Syed Qaim Raza Taqvi (نسیم امروہوی; (24 August 1908 – 28 February 1987) was a Pakistani Urdu poet, philosopher, and lexicographer who was born as Syed Qaim Raza Taqvi on 24 August 1908 in Amroha, British India.

-He belonged to the Taqvi Syed family.
+He belonged to a Taqvi Syed family.
 His father was Syed Barjees Hussain Taqvi and his mother was Syeda Khatoon.
-His grand father was Shamim Amrohvi who was bestowed the title of Farazdaq-e-Hind.
+His grandfather was Shamim Amrohvi who was bestowed the title Farazdaq-e-Hind (lit.
+"India's Farazdaq").

 In 1950, he migrated to Pakistan after the independence in 1947, settling in Khairpur.
 He moved to Karachi in 1961 and eventually died there on 28 February 1987.

 Work

 Nasim Amrohvi was a member of Urdu Lughat Board.
-Over several years, Nasim Amrohvi compiled an Urdu dictionary entitled Nasim-ul-Lughat.
-For each word Nasim-ul-Lughat provides not only its meaning, its usage, its related proverbs but also the verses containing it.
+Over several years, he compiled an Urdu dictionary entitled Nasim-ul-Lughat.
+For each word Nasim-ul-Lughat provides not only its meaning, usage, and related proverbs but also the verses containing it.
 He also used to write Marsiya besides being a lexicographer.